Learn to Sew for Your Doll

 A "Novel" Approach to Cloth Dollmaking

-by Sherralyn St. Clair, published by Dover Books.
+by Sherralyn St. Clair, published by Dover Publications.

 Bring characters from favorite stories to life with creative stitchery!
 This unique guide to making 14 inch cloth dolls offers patterns for the eternal optimist, Pollyanna, as well as Dorothy from The Wonderful Wizard of Oz and Mary of The Secret Garden.
 The book also features patterns for clothes, pets, and accessories.
 Easy-to-follow instructions include 263 black-and-white illustrations, plus an eight-page color insert.
 Perfect for beginners, this manual will also appeal to more experienced dollmakers.